return42/sphkerneldoc/linux_src_doc/drivers/cpufreq/cpufreq_c.rst

 twice in parallel for the same policy and that it will never be called in parallel with either ->target() or ->target_index() for the same policy.

+Returns the actual frequency set for the CPU.

-If CPUFREQ_ENTRY_INVALID is returned by the driver's ->fast_switch() callback to indicate an error condition, the hardware configuration must be preserved.
+If 0 is returned by the driver's ->fast_switch() callback to indicate an error condition, the hardware configuration must be preserved.

 .. _`cpufreq_get_policy`: